MOVEMENT MATTERS

 Shifting Philanthropy for Movement Building©

-To build in necessary time for reflection, this training is divided into 2 consecutive sessions.
+To build in necessary time for reflection, this training is divided into two consecutive sessions.

-This training is led by Movement Matters team members, David Haiman and David Hunt.
-Both bring extensive experience working at the grassroots and philanthropic levels.
+This training is led by Movement Matters team members, David H. and David V. H. Both bring extensive experience working at the grassroots and philanthropic levels.

 Course Logistics: